bensk/SE8_p5js/_posts/2016/2016-06-02-traffic-logic.md

 ---

-## && then some...
+## `&&` then some...
 What if we want to light up the ellipse ONLY when our mouse is between the top and bottom of the ellipse?

-Well, what's the of our ellipse?
+Well, where is the **top** of our ellipse?

 The middle of the screen is `windowHeight/2`, our ellipse is `20px` above that, and my ellipse is `50px` tall.

 Which means the top of my ellipse is `windowHeight/2-70`.
 The bottom of my ellipse is just `windowHeight/2-20`.

+> If your ellipse is not 50px tall, your numbers will be different.
+That's fine.

 So, I want a conditional fill that is only activate when `mouseY` is **greater than**  `windowHeight/2-70` and **less than** `windowHeight/2-20`.
 Wouldn't it be nice if I could somehow combine